Stationary measures and the continuous-state branching process conditioned on extinction: Preliminaries

 Though there is no QSD in the critical case, convergence results are established for the rescaled process $Q_{t}Z_{t}$ conditioned on $\{\zeta>t\}$, where $Q_t\to 0$ as $t\to+\infty$.
-It is known (cf. \cite[Theorem 3.3]{L}) that if the critical CB process has finite variance, that is $\psi''(0+)<+\infty$, then $Z_t/t$ conditioned on $\zeta>t$ converges in distribution to an exponential distribution random variable with parameter $2/\psi''(0+)$.
-We also refer to \cite{RYZ} for the cases allowing infinite variance.
+It is proved by \cite[Theorem 5.2]{Li2} that if the critical CB process has finite variance, that is, $\psi''(0+)<+\infty$, then $Z_t/t$ conditioned on $\zeta>t$ converges in distribution to an exponential distribution random variable with parameter $2/\psi''(0+)$.
+We refer to \cite{RYZ} for the case allowing infinite variance.